inbeacon/InbeaconSdk-IOS/documentation/install-with-cocoapods.md

   Text that is shown under the permission dialog for accessing Bluetooth peripherals.
 Note that this dialog is *never* shown by the SDK, as it is only used to determine whether bluetooth turned ON or OFF.
 But on app submission, this item is mandatory.
 You can use a standard text: "to check your bluetooth status"

   Optionally add: **NSLocationWhenInUseUsageDescription**

+  >IMPORTANT:
+  >If your app calls *request​When​In​Use​Authorization()* itself, please change this into *requestAlwaysAuthorization()* as this might interfere with the request from the SDK.

   Text that is shown under the permission dialog when asked for "while using the app in the foreground".
 This is only necessary when using the 2-step “Selective Location Authorisation” mode.

   ![image alt text](image_6.png)

 ## Full background mode for location updates
   > Only when using full-background mode